 Their Spa encompasses five luxurious treatment rooms, including an oversized couple’s suite, as well as relaxation lounges, steam rooms, and a spa shop.
 In the 24/7 Fitness Centre, state-of-the-art cardio machines and weight training by Matrix keep guests in shape.
 For those who prefer to get their exercise outdoors, the Front Desk team can also connect guests with bike rentals to partake in the ciclovía in this cyclist-friendly green city.

 9. Belmond Casa de Sierra Nevada

 San Miguel de Allende sits at an altitude of 6,435 feet above sea level.
-Located in Central Mexico, it is easily reached from Mexico City, 171 miles away, or the nearby León Airport, which is 1 hour and 30 minutes from the hotel or Queretaro Airport just 1 hour from the hotel.
+It is located in Central Mexico, easily reached from Mexico City, 171 miles away, or the nearby León Airport, which is 1 hour and 30 minutes from the hotel, or Queretaro Airport, just 1 hour from the hotel.

 Situated close to the cathedral and main city square, the boutique hotel of Belmond Casa de Sierra Nevada is a mixture of 16th to 18th-century Spanish colonial buildings with 37 deluxe rooms and suites, distributed among four mansions and the Casa del Parque, a few minutes walk away.

 Each of the rooms and suites has its own individual décor and is characterized by the furnishings, art and antiques, exquisite fabrics, and richly colored Talavera-tiled bathrooms that add a touch of charm.
 Many rooms have working fireplaces (some have two), others boast private terraces with outstanding views of San Miguel, and some have both fireplace and terrace.